Pub & Club Guide

 92 Floodgate Street

-The Ruin - a quirky take on an old, Grade II listed pub building.
-Inspired by the DIY approach of some of Europe’s cooler cities and with a carefully chosen selection of keg, cask and bottle.
-We think our menu’s unique too (at least in Birmingham) with goulash, koftas and plenty of vegan and gluten free options.
-Coffee and teas are served all day so you don’t have to be boozing to spend some time here.
-But if you do we have cocktails too.
-Come say hi.
+The Ruin - a quirky take on an old pub building.
+Inspired by the DIY approach of some of Europe’s cooler cities and with a wide selection of keg, cask and bottle.
+Menu includes goulash, koftas and plenty of vegan and gluten free options.
+Roast dinners on Sundays.
+Regular food pop-ups.

 - Sacks Of Potatoes